microsoft/CSS-Exchange/docs/Admin/Test-AMSI.md

 If you need to test and ignoring the certificate check, you can run: `.\Test-AMSI.ps1 -IgnoreSSL`

-If you want to see what AMSI Providers are installed on the local machine you can run: `.\Test-AMSI.ps1 -CheckAMSIProviders`
+If you want to see what AMSI Providers are installed on the local machine you can run: `.\Test-AMSI.ps1 -CheckAMSIConfig`

 If you want to enable AMSI at organization level, you can run: `.\Test-AMSI.ps1 -EnableAMSI`